az-digital/az_quickstart/.github/ISSUE_TEMPLATE/feature_request.md

 ### Roles and Permissions considerations
 A clear and concise description of how each of the following roles would be impacted by this change:
-- Anonymous users
+- Anonymous user
-- Authenticated users
+- Authenticated user
-- Content editors
+- Content editor
-- Content administrators
+- Content administrator
-- Administrators
+- Administrator

 ## Additional context
 Add any other context or screenshots about the feature request here.